nitindw/Awsome-LLM-Intelligent-systems/README.md

 visual world around them to make informed decisions.
 This entails not just recognizing specific object categories, but also contextualizing their current and potential future interactions with the environment.
-Existing AD systems rely on domain specific models for each scene understanding task, such as detecting traffic actors and signage or forecasting plausible future events.
-On the other hand, recent advances in large language models (LLMs) and large vision-language models (LVLMs) have demonstrated a promising alternative to thinking about perception for AD;
+Existing AD systems rely on domain-specific models for each scene understanding task, such as detecting traffic actors and signage or forecasting plausible future events.
+On the other hand, recent advances in large language models (LLMs) and large vision-language models (LVLMs) have demonstrated a a promising alternative to thinking about perception for AD;
 that of a single model pre-trained on web-scale data, capable of performing all the aforementioned tasks and more (particularly, the ability to deal with unforeseen scenarios).
 In this work they ask, how do we most efficiently integrate such